assaf/sideline/README.md

     c = "foo:bar:baz"
     c.split().length

-The `.edit` command opens a text editor and runs the code when you close the editor.
-The `.show` command shows you the contents of the scratchpad.
+Use `.show` to see the contents of the scratchpad.

-You can also use `.edit` and `.show` to edit actual functions:
+You can also use `.edit` and `.show` to edit functions:

     $ sideline
-    > f = -> "before"
-    [Function]
-    > .show f
+    > .show foo.bar
-    f = ->
+    foo.bar = ->
       "before"
-    > .edit f
+    > .edit foo.bar
-    > f()
+    > foo.bar()
     'after'
-    > .show f
+    > .show foo.bar
-    f = ->
+    foo.bar = ->
       "after"

-Sideline uses the editor specified in the `SIDELINE_EDITOR` or `EDITOR` environment variable.
+Sideline uses the editor from the `SIDELINE_EDITOR` or `EDITOR` environment variable.

-If you like using Vim, you may want to set the environment variable to `vim --nofork -c "set syntax=coffee"`.
+For example, for Vim you would want to use: `vim --nofork -c "set syntax=coffee"`.

-Use the `.help` command to see a list of all available commands.

-## Run a standalone console
+See more commands by typing `.help`.

+## Add an application shell

-You can run Sideline as standaline console by having the server and client running in the same process.
-For example:
+You can run Sideline as standalone shell by connecting to itself:

     #!/usr/bin/env coffee
     app = require("config/app")
     Sideline = require("sideline")
     Sideline.with(app: app).connect()

+Sideline defaults to port 1973, but when used in this way will upgrade to port 1974.

-## Using Sideline in production
+## Teleporting into production

-By default Sideline listens on port 8090 to localhost.
-You can use SSH to tunnel into a server running with Sideline, e.g.:
+Use your SSH access to tunnel into production instance:

-    $ ssh myapp.com -D 8090
+    $ ssh -f -L 1973:localhost:1973 -N awesome.do.ma.in
     $ sideline
     >